gajos112/Max-Parser/README.md

 Quick overview can be found below.

-- Offset: 0x00, size: 8 bytes -> Maximum Size The maximum size of log data
+- Offset: 0x00, size: 8 bytes -> Maximum Size (The maximum size of log data),
-- Offset: 0x08, size: 8 Allocation Size The size of allocated area when new log data is saved.
+- Offset: 0x08, size: 8 bytes -> Allocation Size (The size of allocated area when new log data is saved),
-- Offset: 0x10, size: 8 USN ID The creation time of "$UsnJrnl" file(FILETIME)
+- Offset: 0x10, size: 8 bytes -> USN ID (The creation time of "$UsnJrnl" file(FILETIME)),
-- Offset: 0x18, size: 8 Lowest Valid USN The least value of USN in current records With this value, investigator can approach the start point of first record within "$J" attribute
+- Offset: 0x18, size: 8 bytes -> Lowest Valid USN (The least value of USN in current records With this value, investigator can approach the start point of first record within "$J" attribute).

 When we have first 8 bytes, we have to reverse the order of bytes.
 ```